 Mr. Clemmons’s counseling methods combine Adlerian and Humanistic counseling approaches, which emphasize positive psychology, a warm and empathetic therapist, and the central idea that human beings are universally motivated to move towards fulfilling their potential.
 In these approaches, a counselor’s role is to provide insights and reorientation, which includes concrete steps that can be taken outside of a counseling session to reinforce those insights and create positive changes and progress.
 This blend of therapeutic methodologies is particularly well-suited to his work with gifted students because of their positive outlook and the centrality of moving towards self-actualization, both of which are ideal for highly verbal students with sophisticated abstract reasoning skills.

-Mr. Clemmons and his girlfriend are board game aficionados, and he is proud to say that he has DMed — acted as Dungeon Master, for those of us not in the know — for his group of friends on Dungeons & Dragons nights.
+Mr. Clemmons is a board game aficionado, and he is proud to say that he has DMed — acted as Dungeon Master, for those of us not in the know — for his group of friends on Dungeons & Dragons nights.
 His years of experience practicing Kung Fu and his love of role-playing games make him ideally prepared to help our students vanquish whatever dragons, half-elves, or demons might be pestering them.